-- 5.1 Generally, a tax audit may cover a period of one to three years of assessment determined in accordance with the audit focus. - 5.2 However, the years of assessment to be covered in a tax audit may extend beyond the period as stated in paragraph 5.1 depending on the issues identified during an audit.
+- 5.1 Generally, a tax audit covers a period of one (1) year of assessment, determined in accordance with the audit focus criteria of the department. - 5.2 However, the tax audit may be extended to cover a period up to five (5) years of assessment, pursuant to the issues uncovered during an audit.
+Further, this 5 year time limit is not applicable to cases involving fraud and tax evasion whether intentional or unintentional.